nicopap/ui-navigation/Readme.md

   * **Breaking**: `NavEvent::Unlocked` now contains a [`LockReason`] rather than an `Entity`.
   * Add `NavRequest::Lock` request to block navigation through a request.
   * Add a way to spawn and set focusables as not focusable at all with [`Focusable::block`].
+  * **Breaking**: The default mouse input system now by default does not immediately focus on hovered elements.
+    This is more in line with conventional UI libraries.
+    To keep the old behavior, set the `InputMapping.focus_follows_mouse` field to `true`.
+    If you want to have graphical effects on hover, please define your own hover system.
+    [Here is how it was done in the bevy merge PR][pr-hover].

 [diff-18-19]: https://github.com/nicopap/ui-navigation/compare/v0.18.0...v0.19.0
 [`ButtonBundle`]: https://docs.rs/bevy/0.8.0/bevy/ui/entity/struct.ButtonBundle.html